Renovations and Improvements in the Walled Kitchen Garden

-Important restoration work will be taking place from late April in the iconic glasshouse here at Clumber Park.
+Important restoration work has been taking place in the Walled Kitchen Garden at Clumber Park.

 Glasshouses are by their very nature fragile structures.
 Glass is easily broken and the metal or wood supporting the glass is usually minimal so that the maximum amount of light can reach the plants inside.
 The high humidity needed to grow plants rots timber and corrodes iron.